joeblew99/gu/docs/Getting Started.md

 - Subscribe Resource

-This handles the subscription page which is rendered as the root of the app, this encapsulates all the markup expected to be rendered within this page.
-What confines a resource only for a specific route is the `UseRoute` function provided by the `Gu/design` package, this sets the resource to only ever be considered for rendering when either the path or hash matches the set path.
-Whether the full path or hash is used is set by the resource manager.
+This resource handles the subscription page, which is rendered as the root of the app because of the route it is peg to.
+This encapsulates all the markup expected to be rendered within this page.

+What confines a resource only for a specific route is the `UseRoute` function provided by the `Gu/design` package, this sets the resource to only ever be considered for rendering when either the path or hash matches the set path depending on the boolean value giving to the ResourceManager `Init()` method.

+* A `False` value tells the resource manager to use the full path while a `True` indicates that the routes should work by the hash part. *

 ```go
 package pages